 Without the Bible, the Word of God, our prayers have no foundation.
 The Bible and prayer in claiming the promises of God adds life to your prayers.
 The Word of God is vital in prayer because the Bible reveals much about prayer.

-The promises of God are vital in prayer because in it God Himself is speaking
+The Bible – God’s promises and prayer go hand in hand.
+The promises of God are vital in prayer because in it God Himself is speaking.

 The Bible is more than a collection of fancy sayings for a few religious fanatics.
 Scripture contains the very words of God.
 Kenyon preaches, “You can lean on the Word as you would lean on Him.
 You can rest in the Word as you would rest in Him.
 You can act on the Word as you would act if He had just spoken to you.
 The Word is always now.”
 In a sense God, Himself, becomes a part of our prayer when we use His Word while praying.
 To bring the Bible, the Word of God, into prayer is to bring God into prayer.